 The enacted fiscal year 2009 budget anticipates a 2.3 percent increase in net ticket revenues, including instant ticket sales and the state's participation in the multi-state Powerball game.
-Net revenues of the State Lottery fund are estimated to be \$1,473.3 million in fiscal year 2009, a decrease of \$45.1 million from fiscal year 2008 revenues.

-Appropriations and executive authorizations totaling \$1,810.3 million are recommended, which represents an increase of \$124.9 million or 7.4 percent over fiscal year 2008 figures.
-The \$337 million difference between fiscal year 2009 revenues and expenditures in the State Lottery Fund is expected to be supported by a partial draw down of the prior year unappropriated surplus in the fund.
+Net revenues of the State Lottery fund are estimated to be \$1,466.8 million in fiscal year 2009, a decrease of \$93.1 million from fiscal year 2008 revenues.
+Appropriations and executive authorizations totaling \$1,851.6 million were enacted, which represents an increase of \$166.2 million or 9.9 percent over fiscal year 2008 figures.
+Additionally, \$80.3 in current and prior year lapses are anticipated during fiscal year 2009.
+The \$326.3 million difference between fiscal year 2009 revenues and expenditures in the State Lottery Fund is expected to be supported by a partial draw down of the prior year unappropriated surplus in the fund.
 The expanded Property Tax and Rent Rebate program is supported by appropriations of \$308.5 million in fiscal year 2009, up from \$244.9 million in fiscal year 2008.
 As part of the fiscal year 2009 budget, additional funds totaling \$34.6 million are provided to support the expanded Commonwealth's prescription drug coverage program.
 Finally, the fiscal year 2009 budget includes a transfer of approximately \$298.8 million in long-term care costs from the Commonwealth's General Fund to the State Lottery Fund.
-The proposed fiscal year-end balance is projected to total \$114.1 million, a decrease of 74.7 percent.
+The estimated fiscal year-end balance is projected to total \$124.8 million, a decrease of 72.3 percent.